 The event brought together Food Security and Rural Affairs Minister Daniel Zeichner, Congleton MP Sarah Russell, and Ceres Rural Managing Partner Charlie Ireland to answer the question ‘How will British farming deliver Labour’s missions?’ in a debate chaired by The New Statesman Associate Editor Hannah Barnes.

-With the Autumn Statement due to be announced on 30 October and the government saying they need to fill a “£22 billion black hole”, the future of the agriculture budget featured heavily in the debate.
+With the Autumn Budget due to be announced on 30 October and the government saying they need to fill a “£22 billion black hole”, the future of the agriculture budget featured heavily in the debate.

 “The government has a huge opportunity to demonstrate their commitment to everyone in this room and all of our food producing members to enable the delivery of those legislated environmental targets and to allow and enable economic growth," said Tom.